beerush-id/anchor/readme.md

 use `setUser(previous => {...previous, views: previous.views + 1})`, whereas in Anchor, it is as simple
 as `user.views += 1`.

-Immutable state management brings to the table the concept of predictability but it often complicates what ought to be simple.
+Immutable state management brings to the table the concept of predictability, but it often complicates what ought to be simple.
 It is beneficial until it becomes overkill.
-In most practical applications, there's no significant need for immutability and it prevents taking advantage of some of the simpler aspects of JavaScript.
+In most practical applications, there's no significant need for immutability, and it prevents taking advantage of some of the simpler aspects of JavaScript.

 Remember, **`Keep Simple Things Simple`**.
 With Anchor, you get the most natural and intuitive state management, embracing the flexibility of JavaScript.
 Don't overburden your code and development with needless complexity.

 ## 🚀 Getting Started